Fish Pellets as Fertilizer

-Well, I have a pretty good clue why I can harvest truck 400 pounds of rhubarb from two plants on any given year.
+Well, I have a pretty good clue why I can harvest a truckload of 400 pounds of rhubarb from two plants on any given year.
 It all started with my great-grandfather.

 My great-grandfather was a fisherman and avid gardening king.
-As a growing woman, there are things that you remember from your childhood as if they were yesterday.
+As a grown woman, there are things that you remember from your childhood as if they were yesterday.
 Like being told not to go under the electric fence…but you just GOTTA try it out for yourself.
-Or, like that fact your grandfather always cleaning fish we had caught in the creek or on the bay.
+Or, like that fact, your grandfather was always cleaning freshly caught fish from the creek or on the bay.

 His Secret For Healthy Plants Was Simple

 After he cleaned his fish, he buried the body.
 Literally!
 The fish remains always produced wonderful, healthy plants.
 As a woman who is married to an avid fisherman, I too, would fetch the remains and bury the bodies 🙂 It was free fertilizer and costs nothing.
 You start early in the spring and continue until about a month before frost.

 My husband brought home this loveable lab puppy one fall.
 Of, course I fell madly in love with him, even though I said that I would not.
 The following spring – Scouty Rowdy Pumpkin Pie decided that he needed to dig up the buried bodies and roll in them.
 Have you ever tried to remove the dead fish smell from a dog or your living room carpet?
 Well, let’s say; DON’T EVER put yourself in that position.

 Liquid fish concentrated.
 Worked well, after you get past the smell.
 It was a just add the solution to water, and water your plants.
 But, again.
 Foiled.
 Scout decided to just start ripping plants out of the ground and I spent the next three days shampooing my carpets after he ate my tomato plants.
 Not fun!

 Then I Ordered Fish Pellets Online